Music Business - Associate in Applied Science (AAS) (1806)

 - Utilize appropriate software and music technologies in order to complete audio and recording production assignments

-- Demonstrate functional mastery of necessary collaborative skills by completing a final music marketing internship
+- Demonstrate functional mastery of necessary collaborative skills by completing a final music business internship

 You can apply to HACC anytime by visiting our website.
 When you apply, please use the Music Industry program code 1806 to ensure you apply for the correct program.
 Conveniently, YOURS, HACC offers classes in the spring, summer and fall.